Foxtrot portfolio (Long-term growth, higher risk) (JD6U)

 Why these funds were selected

-Old Mutual Global Equity and Caledonia provide broad exposure to international markets.
+Old Mutual Global Equity and RIT Capital Partners provide broad exposure to international markets.
 The former has a highly diversified portfolio with no style bias, and invests where the managers see prices rising.
-Caledonia's managers' focus on well-managed, long term businesses and its portfolio includes a significant exposure to unquoted companies.
+Investment trust RIT Capital Partners has a widely diversified, international portfolio across a range of asset classes and targets capital preservation.

-The other three holdings are focused on more specialist areas which we believe have long term potential.
-Pantheon International invests globally in private companies in various industries through other private equity funds.
-Herald specialises in smaller quoted companies in the TMT sectors, while BlackRock World Mining invests mainly in mining company shares which we believe will recover and produce significant gains in the long term when the demand for commodities increases again.
+The other three holdings are all investment trusts focused on more specialist areas which we believe have long term potential.
+Pantheon International invests globally in unlisted companies in various industries through other private equity funds.

 How to buy it